- Ph.D., Neurosciences, University of California, San Diego, 1993

 - B.A., Psychology, Reed College, 1986

-In addition to his academic appointment in Psychology, Steven Luck has been a core faculty member of the Center for Mind and Brain (CMB) since moving to Davis from the University of Iowa in 2006.
-He has served as director of the CMB since 2010.
+Steve Luck has been a core faculty member of the Center for Mind and Brain (CMB) and a professor in the Department of Psychology since 2006.
+He served as director of the CMB from 2009-2019.
 Professor Luck is also on the faculty of the UC Davis MIND Institute and is an affiliate of the Center for Neuroscience.
 He is a member of numerous professional organizations and an elected fellow of the American Association for the Advancement of Science, the Society of Experimental Psychologists, and the American Psychological Association (Divisions 3 and 6).

-Professor Luck’s lab studies basic mechanisms of attention and working memory in healthy individuals.
-He also examines dysfunction of cognition in people with psychiatric and neurological disorders (including schizophrenia and ADHD).
-This research uses a combination of behavioral/psychophysical methods, eye tracking, brain stimulation, and event-related potential (ERP) recordings.
+Professor Luck’s lab studies basic mechanisms of attention and working memory in healthy individuals as well as dysfunction of cognition in people with schizophrenia and other psychiatric disorders.
+This research uses a combination of behavioral/psychophysical methods, eye tracking, and event-related potential (ERP) recordings.
 Professor Luck also spends considerable time promoting the use of rigorous ERP methods.
-Toward that end, he has published multiple books (An Introduction to the Event-Related Potential Technique, The Oxford Handbook of ERP Components).
-He has provided training to more than 1,500 researchers in workshops around the world (ERP Boot Camps), and has developed of an open source software package for ERP data analysis (ERPLAB Toolbox).
+Toward that end, he has published multiple books (An Introduction to the Event-Related Potential Technique, Applied ERP Data Analysis, The Oxford Handbook of ERP Components).
+He has provided training to thousands of ERP researchers in workshops around the world (via ERP Boot Camps), and has developed of an open source software package for ERP data analysis (ERPLAB Toolbox).

 - Sawaki, R., Geng, J. J., & Luck, S. J. (2012).
 A common neural mechanism for preventing and terminating attention.
 Journal of Neuroscience, 32, 10725-10736.